freifeld/triangledeformations/README.md

 Author: Oren Freifeld.
 Email: freifeld.csail.mit.edu

+The date in whihc this code repository has become public: 03/20/2015.

-Usage of this code is subject to the terms specified in the license.txt file.
+Usage of this code repository is subject to the terms specified in the license.txt file.
 _____________________________________________________________________________